ahmadiehsan/personal_docs/docs/ai/neural_network/architectures/transformers.md

 Fully Connected Layer Output = (Encoder-Decoder Part Output .
 Fully Connected Layer Weights) + Fully Connected Layer Bias Next Token Probabilities     = SoftMax(Fully Connected Layer Output)
 ```

+## Varieties

+=== "MoE"

+    Mixture of Experts (MoE) is an advanced neural network architecture that increases model capacity and efficiency by routing inputs through a subset of specialized "expert" sub-networks.
+    Unlike traditional dense models, MoE dynamically selects which experts to activate for each input, allowing for sparse computation and scalable training.

+    - **Scalable and Efficient**: Enables training of extremely large models by activating only a fraction of the network per input, reducing computational cost while maintaining high capacity.
+    - **Dynamic Routing**: Utilizes a gating mechanism to select the most relevant experts for each input, promoting specialization and diversity among experts.
+    - **State-of-the-Art Performance**: Achieves strong results in language modeling and other tasks, especially in large-scale settings.
+MoE models have powered some of the largest and most capable language models to date.
+    - **Flexible Design**: Can be integrated into various architectures, including Transformers, to enhance performance on tasks involving diverse or complex data distributions.

+=== "MoR"

+    Mixture of Recursion (MoR) is an emerging neural network architecture designed to enhance sequence modeling by leveraging recursive computation and dynamic routing.
+    MoR architectures combine the strengths of recursive neural networks with the scalability of mixture models, enabling efficient handling of hierarchical and structured data.

+    - **Recursive Computation**: Utilizes recursive structures to process sequences or trees, allowing the model to capture hierarchical relationships and compositional patterns in data.
+    - **Dynamic Expert Selection**: Similar to Mixture of Experts, MoR employs a gating mechanism to dynamically select among multiple recursive modules (experts) for each input, promoting specialization and efficient computation.
+    - **Efficient Hierarchical Modeling**: Excels at tasks requiring deep compositional reasoning, such as parsing, code analysis, and language understanding, by recursively combining information at multiple levels of abstraction.
+    - **Scalable and Flexible**: Supports sparse activation and modular design, making it suitable for large-scale models and adaptable to various data modalities, including language, graphs, and structured documents.
+    - **State-of-the-Art Potential**: MoR is a promising direction for advancing neural architectures in domains where recursive and hierarchical structures are fundamental.

 ## Components